Sn1per Professional Documentation

 9) How many people can use Sn1per Professional?

-Most of our licenses are single user, that means it is just for you – one person.
+Our licenses are single user, that means it is just for you – one person.
 If you need to purchase one for you and your friend, you will need to purchase multiple single user licenses.
-If you need to purchase licenses for a corporate setting you will need to purchase one of our enterprise license plans.

 10) Can I install Sn1per Professional on multiple computers using the same license?